Authentication

 When using a Query Key, the API Key is appended to the URL as a parameter, typically in the following format:

-In this example, "api_key" is the query parameter name, and "your_api_key_here" is the actual API Key associated with your application or user account.
+In this example, "api_key" is the query parameter name, and "value" is the actual API Key associated with your application or user account.
 The API server extracts the API Key from the query parameters and uses it to authenticate and authorize the request.

 Let us say you have an API endpoint that requires an API Key, and the API Key is provided using a Query Value Template:

-In this template, {API_KEY} is a placeholder for the actual API Key.
-When making a request to the API, you would replace {API_KEY}with the real API Key:
+In this template, {{value}} is a placeholder for the actual API Key.
+When requesting the API, you would replace {{value}} with the real API Key:

 https://api.example.com/resource?api_key=your_actual_api_key_here

-By using a Query Value Template, you can keep the actual API Key separate from the code logic and easily update it when necessary.
+Using a Query Value Template, you can keep the actual API Key separate from the code logic and easily update it when necessary.
 It also allows for better security practices, since the API Key is not exposed in plaintext within the codebase.

-Add API Key as part of Header
+Add API Key as part of the Header

 ActionScript

-Authorization: Bearer {{API_KEY}}
+Authorization: Bearer {{value}}

-In this example, {API_KEY} is a template for the actual API Key.
+In this example, {{value}} is a template for the actual API Key.

-2. Dynamic Replacement: When you make an API request, your application, or code dynamically replaces {API_KEY} with the real API Key or authentication token before sending the request to the API server.
+2. Dynamic Replacement — When you make an API request, your application or code dynamically replaces {{value}} with the real API Key or authentication token before sending the request to the API server.
 This ensures that the actual authentication credential is used in the header.

-Example Request with Header Value Template:
+Example Request with Header Value Template

 GET /api/resource HTTP/1.1